qbaghi/airing/README.rst

 *ptemcee*, pronounced "tem-cee", is fork of Daniel Foreman-Mackey's |emcee|_ to implement parallel tempering more robustly.
 As far as possible, it is designed as a drop-in replacement for *emcee*.

+*ptemceeg* is a fork of Will Vousden's |ptemcee|_ to implement parallel tempering within a Blocked Gibbs sampler.

-If you're trying to characterise awkward, multi-modal probability distributions, then *ptemcee* is your friend.
+If you're trying to characterise awkward, multi-modal probability distributions, but want to sample your parameter space by blocks, then *ptemceeg* is your friend.

 .. image:: http://img.shields.io/travis/willvousden/ptemcee/master.svg?style=flat